+Web Site: 4-H information is provided on-line at Boone County Extension's web site.
 Visit www.extension.purdue.edu/Boone for updated calendars, project information and forms.

-- Indiana 4-H Quality Livestock Care (IQLC): A training that must be completed yearly by 4-H members planning to exhibit a livestock animal at the Boone County 4-H Fair (except cats, dogs, horses, llamas/alpacas, and little critters).
+Youth for the Quality Care of Animals (YQCA): A training that must be completed yearly by 4-H members planning to exhibit a livestock animal at the Boone County 4-H Fair (except cats, dogs, horses, llamas/alpacas, and little critters).
+Trainings are offered both online and in-person.